Diocletian's Palace is the most famous cultural and tourist attraction of Split, Croatia.

 Entrance to the palace is free, because it is part of the city, covering an area of 40 000 m2.
 However, entrance to the buildings located inside the palace is paid.

-Split Peristyle is one of the most beautiful squares in whole Croatia.
-It is surrounded by Cathedral of St. Dominus, entrance to the basement of the Palace and former Jupiter's temple.
+Split Peristyle is one of the most beautiful squares in Croatia.
+It is surrounded by Cathedral of St. Domnius, entrance to the basement of the Palace and former Jupiter's temple.

-Near the entrance to the Cathedral, there are two preserved Egyptian sphinx which are more than 3000 years old.
+Near the entrance to the Cathedral, there are two preserved Egyptian sphinxes which are more than 3000 years old.

-The Peristyle is among only a few authentic places in the world that reveal Roman antique architecture.
+The Peristyle is among only a few authentic places in the world that have preserved the full integrity of the ancient Roman architecture.

 Visiting Peristyle is free.

-Cathedral of St. Dominus was built during the rule of Diocletian.
-At first, it was not built as a church but was supposed to be grave of the emperor.
+The Cathedral of St. Domnius was built during the rule of Diocletian.
+At first, it was not built as a church but was supposed to be the grave of the emperor.

-The emperor cast out all Christians who lived nearby.
+The emperor cast out all Christians who lived in the neighbourhood.
 Most of them escaped to the nearby islands, yet some were killed.
-One of them was today's martyr and saint, St. Dominus.
+One of them was today's martyr and saint, St. Domnius.

-Few hundred years after emperor's death, Christians returned to Split.
-They took his sarcophagus out from the building and put the sarcophagus of St. Dominus instead.
+A few hundred years after the emperor's death, Christians returned to Split.
+They took his sarcophagus out of the building and put the sarcophagus of St. Dominus instead.